SOLV-Code/WSP-Rapid-Status-WorkedExamples/EXAMPLES/README.md

 <img src="https://github.com/SOLV-Code/WSP-Rapid-Status-WorkedExamples/blob/main/DATA/Dashboards_NoStatus/WorkedExample_CU1_Chinook_Case1.png"
 	width="600">

-Update Numbers!
+**Metric Information for 2023**

 **Metrics and Data Types** | **CU Information**
 -- | --
-Can Absolute Abundance be used? | Yes-data are fence counts of absolute abundance Can relative abundance metric be used	| Yes benchmarks align with abundance time series Current generation average	| 35,000
+Can Absolute Abundance be used? | Yes-data are fence counts of absolute abundance Can relative abundance metric be used	| Yes benchmarks align with abundance time series Current generation average	| 38,600
-Relative abundance lower threshold | 12,000
+Relative abundance lower threshold | 13,650
-Relative abundance upper threshold	| 27,000
+Relative abundance upper threshold	| 26,800
-Long term trend current value: ratio of current abundance to long-term average| 	190% Short term trend (3 generation average) current value |	300% Comments| recent fires in this system; lots of human activity in the area; high use of lake and streams;
+Long term trend current value: ratio of current abundance to long-term average| 	188% Short term trend (3 generation average) current value |	305% Comments| recent fires in this system; lots of human activity in the area; high use of lake and streams;